NathanNCN/Typing-game/README.md

 ![alttext](https://user-images.githubusercontent.com/78819516/119418898-0c8ccd00-bcc7-11eb-99da-50ea3ad47530.JPG)

-If you decide to learn the instructions you need to click one the *How to play*
+If you decide to learn the instructions you need to click one the **How to play**.
+A window will open and here you are able learn the instruction.
+If you want to close the window you can either click on the same button to open the window or click on the **X**